Breast Reduction Scars

 To further help with diminishing your scar appearance after breast reduction surgery, you may want to try gentle massage.
 By lightly massaging the scar with your fingertips—going vertically, horizontally, and in circles—you can help to prevent collagen buildup that leads to a raised scar, as well as keep the tissue flexible and soft.
 Scar massage after reduction surgery should only be performed after the initial healing period; it is typically recommended to wait about two weeks after surgery.

-If you are not happy with the appearance of your breast reduction scars after they have had the chance to fully heal, Dr. Zemmel may recommend non-surgical treatments, such as laser scar removal, to lighten them and minimize their overall appearance.
-Should you develop more significant and/or raised scarring, he may recommend scar revision surgery as an effective treatment method.
+If you are not happy with the appearance of your breast reduction scars after they have had the chance to fully heal, Dr. Zemmel or Dr. Reddy may recommend non-surgical treatments, such as laser scar removal, to lighten them and minimize their overall appearance.
+Should you develop more significant and/or raised scarring, they may recommend scar revision surgery as an effective treatment method.